-A New Hampshire native, Josh resides in Chicago’s South Loop, and spends a lot of time in Lake Michigan and on the lake shore path.
+A New Hampshire native, Josh resides in Chicago’s South Loop.
 He managed a small school in Japan before his graduate studies in public policy and Middle Eastern Studies at the University of Chicago.
 His honors thesis, published in Water, Environmental Security and Sustainable Rural Development: Conflict and Cooperation in Central Eurasia, compared the political discourse of marsh restoration in southeastern Iraq with the environmental history of the region.

-Josh is a Board member of Poder Learning Center, which serves adult immigrants with a mission to provide the necessary academic tools to promote human dignity, increase employment potential, and facilitate participation in the larger community.
+Josh is a Board member of the Greater South Loop Association, as well as Poder, which serves adult immigrants with a mission to provide the necessary academic tools to promote human dignity, increase employment potential, and facilitate participation in the larger community.

 - A Fork in the River: New video explores future of our waterways